 |Award Name||Award Type||Funding Source||Minimum Award||Maximum Award|

 |Federal Perkins Loan||Loan||Federal||$1,000||$5,000|

 |Federal Grad PLUS||Loan||Federal||$500||Cost of Attendance minus

 all other financial aid received

-*Health Professions - Students and parents must both include income and signatures on the first transaction of the FAFSA to be considered for this program.
-If offered a Health Profession Loan, the student and parent must complete a verification process which includes submitting federal tax returns.
+*Health Professions: Students and parents must both include income and signatures on the first transaction of the FAFSA to be considered for this program.
+If offered a Health Profession Loan, the student and parent must complete a verification process that includes submitting federal tax returns.

 - Mandatory fees